 Managing Responses

 Every response is stored by default and can be retrieved or deleted using its id.
+Stored data is also subject to an automatic retention policy that expires old responses and conversations over time.

 Opting Out of Storage